directus-labs/guest-authoring/directus-job-board-platform/index.md

   );
 }
 ```

 This setup enables automatic routing based on your file structure while providing authentication context throughout the app.

-## Creating Job Listings Components
+## Creating Job Listing Components

-To use the `getDirectusInstance` to get data from Directus, create a `components` folder, inside the components folder create a `JobList.tsx` file and add the following:
+To use the `getDirectusInstance` to get data from Directus, create a `components` directory, inside the components directory, create `JobList.tsx`:

 ```jsx
 import { For, Show } from "solid-js";